 - 1. General college admission requirements. - 2.
 High school units: - a.
 Chemistry required. - b.
-Biology and algebra highly recommended. - 3.
-This program has a competitive selection process.
-See Fall 2017 Competitive Allied Health Program Criteria on the Competitive and Limited Programs page of the A-B Tech website. www.abtech.edu/competitive-and-limited-programs - Final admission to the Veterinary Medical Technology program shall be contingent upon documentation of physical and emotional health that would provide evidence that is indicative of the applicant's ability to provide safe care to animals. - Satisfactory completion of required immunizations. - 6.
+Biology and algebra highly recommended. - This program has a selective selection process.
+3. See Fall 2018 Selective Allied Health Program Criteria on the Selective and Limited Programs page of the A-B Tech website. www.abtech.edu/ selective-limited-programs - 4.
+Final admission to the Veterinary Medical Technology program shall be contingent upon documentation of physical and emotional health that would provide evidence that is indicative of the applicant's ability to provide safe care to animals. - Satisfactory completion of required immuniza-5. tions. - 6.
 Work Based Learning sites may require criminal background checks and/or drug screening prior to acceptance/placement to that site.
-Work Based Learning sites can refuse a student's acceptance/placement to that site if the student does not meet any standards set by the policies and procedures of that site.
+Work Based Learning sites can refuse a student's acceptance/ placement to that site if the student does not meet any standards set by the policies and procedures of that site.
 Placement in a Work Based Learning site is not guaranteed. - North Carolina Board for Veterinary Medicine may require criminal background checks on all applicants for initial credentialing.